rblades/dhworkbook_master/docs/module-1/Exercises.md

 ## Exercise 4: A detailed look at using Git on the command line

-At its heart, Git is a way of taking 'snapshots' of the current state of a folder, and saving those snapshots in sequence.
+At its heart, git is a way of taking 'snapshots' of the current state of a folder, and saving those snapshots in sequence.
 (For an excellent brief presentation on Git, visit [Alice Bartlett's presentation on git](https://speakerdeck.com/alicebartlett/git-for-humans); Bartlett is a senior developer for the Financial Times).
-In Git's lingo, as stated earlier, a folder on your computer is known as a `repository`.
+In git's lingo, as stated earlier, a folder on your computer is known as a `repository`.
 This sequence of snapshots in total lets you see how your project unfolded over time.
 Each time you wish to take a snapshot, you make a `commit`.
-A commit is a Git command to take a snapshot of the entire repository.
+A commit is a git command to take a snapshot of the entire repository.
 Thus, your folder we discussed above, with its proliferation of documents becomes:

 ```
 |-project
     |-'final.doc'
 ```

 **But** its commit history could be visualized like a string of pearls, where each pearl is a unique commit.
-Each one of those pearls represents a point in time when you the writer made a commit; Git compared the state of the file to the earlier state, and saved a snapshot of the `differences`.
+Each one of those pearls represents a point in time when you the writer made a commit; git compared the state of the file to the earlier state, and saved a snapshot of the `differences`.
 What is particularly useful about making a commit is that Git requires two more pieces of information about the git: who is making it, and when.
 The final useful bit about a commit is that you can save a detailed message about **why** the commit is being made.
 In our hypothetical situation, your first commit message might look like this:

 ```
 Fixed conclusion